In the Marketing Suite configuration menu you can find the menu

 - Webhooks for opens

-The Marketing Suite gives you the possibility to see all webhooks that are linked to a certain database or collection, making it easy to see which webhooks apply to this specific set of data.
+By navigating to a database or collection you can also easily view all Webhooks that are linked to it, making it easy to see which Webhooks apply to this specific set of data.

 The first step for setting up a Webhook is to navigate to the